-- 15. Jurisdiction.
-The court's jurisdiction to enforce the provisions of this Order will terminate on the final disposition of this case.
-But a party may file a motion to seek leave to reopen the case to enforce the provisions of this Order. - 16.
-Applicability to Parties Later Joined.
-If additional persons or entities become parties to this lawsuit, they must not be given access to any Confidential Information until they execute and file their written agreement to be bound by the provisions of this Order. - 17.
-Protections Extended to Third-Party's Confidential Information.
-The parties agree to extend the provisions of this Protective Order to Confidential Information produced in this case by third parties, if timely requested by the third party. - 18.
-Confidential Information Subpoenaed or Ordered Produced in Other Litigation.
+15. Applicability to Parties Later Joined.
+If additional persons or entities become parties to this lawsuit, they must not be given access to any Confidential Information until they execute and file their written agreement to be bound by the provisions of this Order.

+16. Protections Extended to Third-Party's Confidential Information.
+The parties agree to extend the provisions of this Protective Order to Confidential Information produced in this case by third parties, if timely requested by the third party.

+17. Confidential Information Subpoenaed or Ordered Produced in Other Litigation.
 If a receiving party is served with a subpoena or an order issued in other litigation that would compel disclosure of any material or document designated in this action as Confidential Information, the receiving party must so notify the designating party, identifying the Confidential documents and/or information contained in Confidential documents sought, and provide the producing party a copy of the subpoena or order, if requested.
 If the producing party objects to the production of the documents, the party shall not produce any Confidential documents without agreement of the producing party or a court order.